CustomAdaptor in Syncfusion Angular Grid

 4. Build the Entity Data Model

-To construct the Entity Data Model for your OData service, utilize the ODataConventionModelBuilder to define the model’s structure.
-Start by creating an instance of the ODataConventionModelBuilder, then register the entity set Orders using the EntitySet<T> method, where OrdersDetails represents the CLR type containing order details.
+To construct the Entity Data Model for the OData service, utilize the ODataConventionModelBuilder to define the model structure.
+Create an instance of the ODataConventionModelBuilder, then register the entity set Orders using the EntitySet<T> method, where OrdersDetails represents the CLR type containing order details.

 // Create an ODataConventionModelBuilder to build the OData model.